JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 npm install -g browserify
 ```

 We can now "browserify" an npm package.
-To demonstrate we will use [ms](https://github.com/zeit/ms) which converts various time formats to milliseconds.
-First we install the npm package.
+To demonstrate, we will use [ms](https://github.com/zeit/ms), which converts various time formats to milliseconds.
+First, we install the npm package.

 ```bash
 npm install ms